kaakaww/harrier/README.md

                --scan
 ```

-**MVP Status:** Chrome command is functional with stubbed CDP integration.
-Full network capture implementation (WebSocket connection to CDP, Network domain events) is planned for post-MVP.
+**Status:** ✅ Fully functional MVP - Chrome integration with complete network capture and response body support is complete and tested on macOS.

 ## Coming Soon